Tito–Stalin split: Yugoslav foreign policy, 1945–1947

 The Free Territory of Trieste was a nominally independent territory centered on the Adriatic city of Trieste.
 It was claimed by Italy and Yugoslavia, and became a source of conflict between Yugoslavia and the Western Allies.
 Prior to its dissolution, the territory consisted of Zones A and B, administered by the Western Allies and Yugoslavia, respectively.
 The Yugoslav zone was ultimately divided between the federated republics of Croatia and Slovenia.

 The Soviet Union and Yugoslavia signed a friendship treaty when Tito met with Stalin in Moscow in April 1945.
-They established good bilateral relations despite differences in how to bring about a communist or socialist society.
+They established good bilateral relations despite differences in opinion on how to bring about a communist or socialist society.
 In 1945, Yugoslavia relied on United Nations Relief and Rehabilitation Administration aid as it experienced food shortages, but it gave much greater internal publicity to comparably smaller Soviet assistance.
 On 10 January 1945, Stalin called Yugoslavia's foreign policy unreasonable because of its territorial claims against most of its neighbours, including Hungary, Austria, and the Free Territory of Trieste, which had been carved out of pre-war Italian territory.
 Tito then delivered a speech criticising the Soviet Union for not backing his territorial demands.
 The confrontation with the Western Allies became tense in August 1946 when Yugoslav fighter aircraft forced a United States Army Air Forces Douglas C-47 Skytrain to crash-land near Ljubljana and shot down another above Bled, capturing ten and killing a crew of five in the span of ten days.
 The Western Allies incorrectly believed that Stalin encouraged Tito's persistence; Stalin actually wished to avoid confrontation with the West.